Wall Street Pummels Huntsman Corporation (HUN) After Recent Earnings Report

-Huntsman Corporation (NYSE:HUN) went down by -3.52% from its latest closing price compared to the recent 1-year high of $26.58.
-The company’s stock price has collected 2.03% of gains in the last five trading sessions.
+Huntsman Corporation (NYSE:HUN) went up by 0.57% from its latest closing price compared to the recent 1-year high of $26.58.
+The company’s stock price has collected 2.95% of gains in the last five trading sessions.
 Press Release reported on 11/03/20 that Huntsman Completes the Sale of its India Based DIY Consumer Adhesives Business

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.